martindzejky/ld58/README.md

 ## Known issues

 - Well, there’s nothing really to do with the resources you collect.
 That was “out of scope” for the compo…
+- Sometimes the generative music breaks and plays too many chords at the same time, resulting in a LOUD mishmash of notes.
+- Sometimes resources near a flag are ignored by units, remove and place the command again to have them register the resources properly.
 - Let me know if you find any issues!

 ## Screenshots